LucasBonato/Orders.Integrations.Hub/README.md

 #### 🔑 Environment Variables Overview

 > The exact keys used depend on whether an integration is **multi-tenant** or **centralized**.
-> Multi-tenant integrations fetch credentials from the internal API (and mostly need base URLs + cache keys).
+> Multi-tenant integrations fetch credentials from the internal API (and mostly need base URLs).
-> Centralized integrations read credentials directly from env vars.
+> Centralized integrations read credentials directly from env vars + cache keys.

 | Category   | Variables (examples)                                                                                                                                                                                |
 |------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|